-After applicants obtain their DUNS number and register with SAM, they can begin the Grants.gov registration process.
+After applicants register with SAM, they can begin the Grants.gov registration process.
 The applying organization must complete the Grants.gov registration process prior to beginning an application for a federal grant.
 The E-Business Point of Contact (E-Biz POC) must register the applicant organization with Grants.gov.
 The E-Biz POC oversees the applicant's Grants.gov transactions and assigns the Authorized Organization Representative (AOR).
 The AOR submits the SF-424 and SF-LLL to Grants.gov and must register with Grants.gov as well.
 In some cases the E-Biz POC is also the AOR for the applicant.
-Complete instructions can be found at www.Grants.gov.
+Complete instructions can be found on the Grants.gov website.

 In JustGrants, each applying entity will have an assigned Entity Administrator who is responsible for managing entity-level information and assigning roles in the system.
 The Entity Administrator is also the E-Biz POC designated in SAM.gov.
-For more information on registering with JustGrants, see https://justicegrants.usdoj.gov/.
+See the JustGrants website for more information on registering with JustGrants.